sohambapat/DevOps-Workshops/README.md

 # DevOps-Workshops

-This repository holds all the workshops completed during my DevOps course
+This repository holds all the workshops I completed during my DevOps course at NC State